 7. Frederick Douglass founded The North Star in Rochester

 An abolitionist newspaper that first got it's start in the basement of an AME Zion Church in Rochester, The North Star is just one example of Douglass' influence on civil rights and New York State.
 An avid abolitionist, Douglass was also one of the few men to speak at the Women's Rights Convention in Seneca Falls in 1848.
-Visit the National Abolition Hall of Fame or the National Women's Hall of Fame to learn more about Douglass' role at the convention and other civil rights activitists.
+Visit the National Abolition Hall of Fame or the National Women's Hall of Fame to learn more about Douglass' role at the convention and other civil rights activists.

 8. Before Rosa Parks, there was Claudette Colvin